haniyturana/Data-Science-Project/README.md

 ### What's Inside
 - **Python-based projects:** Focusing on Machine Learning (Classification) and NLP.
 - **Data Analysis:** Using Pandas & Scikit-Learn.
+- **Exploring Polars to replace Pandas due to large  volume of data**

 ### My Broader Portfolio
 For my other work (including projects where I utilize **R** for statistical analysis), check out my main portfolio here: